mercedes-benz/product-kit_react/README.md

 ### Elevation

-You can use the `elevation` tag to apply elevation to supported MUI components.
+You can use the `elevation` prop to apply elevation to supported MUI components.
 In dark mode, the elevation will also change the surface (`paper`) color automatically: Higher elevation, lighter surface, as described in the [Material Design documentation](https://material.io/design/color/dark-theme.html#properties).

 ## Contributing